The Upsticks guide to all things photos

 “A picture is worth a thousand words”, especially when applying for visa and identification documents.

 The photograph on any ID document is critically important, that’s why it’s essential that you make the effort to get the correct specification and format.
-Whether it’s for a new passport, visa, driving licence or identity card, the requirements can be different for each.
-Get it wrong and you could end up wasting a lot of time (and money) having to go back and do the process all over again.
+Whether it’s for a new passport, visa, driving licence or residency card, the requirements can be different for each.
+Get it wrong, and you could end up wasting a lot of time (and money) having to go back and do the process all over again.